mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Reinforcement learning (RL) encompasses a multitude of techniques and algorithms which can be employed to achieve goals like these.
 In my humble opinion, one of the most elegant RL algorithms are [Policy Gradient Methods](https://en.wikipedia.org/wiki/Reinforcement_learning#Direct_policy_search).

 The goal of this article is to give an uninitiated audience an intuitive understanding of Policy Gradient Methods through interactive examples.
 There is a plethora of resources available which dive deep into the mathematics and theory behind these methods, but the core ideas can be distilled.
-You will get the most from this article if you at least have a basic understanding of linear algebra, probability, calculus, but I will do my best to explain these concepts as we go.
+You will get the most from this article if you at least have a basic understanding of linear algebra, probability and calculus but I will do my best to explain these concepts as we go.

-_A final note before we begin;
+_A disclaimer before we begin;
-In this artical I intentionally deviate from the standard notation found in the literature.
+In this article I intentionally deviate from the standard notation found in the literature.
 I do this to make the concepts more approachable to a wider audience.
-If you are already familiar with these concepts, you may find the notation verbose._
+If you are already familiar with these concepts, you may find the notation verbose and odd._

 # Hello, World!

 Let's look at a dead simple, "Hello, world!" style example which demonstrates the core idea of Policy Gradient Methods.

 First, we need to briefly touch upon what a policy is.
 At its simplest, a policy is a function that decides what action to take given some context.
-This function, how we define it and optimize its behavior is the core focus of this article, but more on this later.
+This function, how we define it and optimize its behavior is the core focus of this article.

 In the example below we have a simple environment where the policy chooses from three possible actions _left_, _middle_ and _right_.
 The corresponding buttons allow you to select which action you want to reward the <a href="#policy" title="A policy is...">policy</a> for choosing.